-With the crossroad decision of Brexit drawing closer, the Government’s proposals on a ‘skills based’ immigration system in the latest White Paper looks to bring a storm of issues to the engineering sector.
+With the crossroad decision of Brexit now another 6 months away, the Government’s proposals on a ‘skills based’ immigration system in their previous White Paper is still bringing a storm of issues to the engineering sector.

 What does a Sponsorship Licence mean for engineering firms in the UK?

 Fortunately for many UK industries, the Government’s White Paper offered a relief.
 Engineering companies that are understandably anxious about the ramifications of Brexit can rest assured since the Government announced the process of attaining a Sponsorship Licence will be reformed.
 The steps will be ‘streamlined’ and the requirements ‘light touch’, which is a huge achievement.

 However, many businesses and lobbying organisations such as the Confederation of British Industry (CBI) have criticised the process in the past as ‘administratively laboursome’ and particularly costly – impacting both smaller and larger businesses.
 Since EU migrants will be subjected to visa regulations in post-Brexit Britain, this will also mean each engineering company will have to apply for a Sponsorship Licence in order to issue each and every non-UK and EEA employee with a Certificate of Sponsorship, allowing them to legally work in the UK.